Barbie Dreamtopia: Shorts

-The Barbie: Dreamtopia franchise overall was centered on a series of 2D-oriented computer-animated shorts released exclusively on YouTube between 5 May and 21 July 2016.
+The Barbie: Dreamtopia franchise overall was centered on a series of animated shorts released exclusively on YouTube between 5 May and 21 July 2016.

 Television film

 An eponymous television film spanning 46 minutes in length was released on 26 June 2016 by Universal Pictures Home Entertainment and broadcast on television in 5 countries and territories including Cartoon Network in Latin America, Super RTL in Germany, Pop in the UK and Ireland, MiniMini+ in Poland, Karusel in Russia and Media Prima in Malaysia.

 Barbie Dreamtopia: Festival of Fun

 The web-based special, Festival of Fun, was released on 4 May 2017 on YouTube and its affiliate mobile app.
 It is a compilation of the first four episodes of Dreamtopia: The Series ahead of its official debut in November that year.

-The Series
+The series

 During MIPCOM 2016, Mattel Creations announced the greenlighting of an eponymous web series and afterwards on YouTube via its Barbie user handle on 12 October 2016, citing the success of the television film special released on 26 June as the reason.
 It is, like the franchise overall, created by Julia Pistor with assistance from Saul Blinkoff and majority-directed by Eran Lazar.
 This web series, like the earlier web shorts, was first released on YouTube Kids and to YouTube itself afterwards from 5 November 2017 to 1 April 2018.

 The series debuted on American television via children's programming block KidsClick from Sinclair Broadcast Group on 24 September 2018 and on South African television via eToonz on 25 March 2019.